wernerjoss/grav-plugin-fullcalendar/README.md

 This Option is useful in case the calendar.html.twig template cannot be used, e.g. for a calendar in a modular page or in a blog.
 Alternatively, there is still the Configuration Option useCustomPageTemplate, which, if set to true, will enable the Plugin globally on each and every page, but be aware, this is not recommendend, due to the heavy usage of javascript Librarys from fullcalendar.io - these will slow down the whole site.
 For that reason, the useCustomPageTemplate is no more available in the Admin Backend (but still working if set manually in the config file).
-So, in short, the use of the Default page template is recommended for most use cases, as otherwise, you will not be able to use the monthly picture feature nor the handy calendar page drop-in for ics files.
+In short, the use of the Default page template is recommended for most use cases, as only this way, you will be able to use the monthly picture feature or the handy calendar page drop-in for ics files.
 As mentioned, you can also show a Picture for the current month above the calendar widget, if using the standard template.
 Just put 12 Image Files named 'January.jpg', 'February.jpg', ... , 'December.jpg' in the Folder for your Page where the Calendar will be placed.
 (Note that Image File names must match Month names according to your locale setting, so, for locale: de, use 'Januar.jpg' ...).